2nd South Carolina Infantry Regiment

-The 2nd South Carolina Infantry Regiment, also known as 2nd Palmetto Regiment, was Confederate States Army regiment in the American Civil War.
+The 2nd South Carolina Infantry Regiment, also known as 2nd Palmetto Regiment, was a Confederate States Army regiment in the American Civil War.

 History

 Formation

-The 2nd Palmetto Regiment was formed for state service on April 9, 1861 under the command of Colonel Joseph Brevard Kershaw and Lieutenant Colonel James D. Blanding with ten companies.
+The 2nd Palmetto Regiment was formed for state service on April 9, 1861, under the command of Colonel Joseph Brevard Kershaw and Lieutenant Colonel James D. Blanding with ten companies.
 When called on to fight in Virginia, six of the ten refused to leave South Carolina and stayed under the command of Lt.
 Col. Blanding while the other four were led by Col. Kershaw into Virginia.
-Eventually six more companies joined them in Virginia.
+Eventually, six more companies joined them in Virginia.

 Initial duty

 The unit started its first services on Morris Island, SC, helping to build fortifications for the soon attack of Fort Sumter.
 They soon participated in the bombardment of Fort Sumter from Morris Island.
-Afterwards they were ordered to Virginia, but only four of the ten companies were to leave for Manassas, as the other six would not agree to leave.
-There the four companies fought at First Manassas as part of Bonham's Brigade.
+Afterward they were ordered to Virginia, but only four of the ten companies were to leave for Manassas, as the other six would not agree to leave.
+There, the four companies fought at First Manassas as part of Bonham's Brigade.

 After First Manassas

 Soon after their baptism of fire, they were on the Virginia Peninsula.
-Their original Colonel, Joseph Brevard Kershaw was soon promoted to Brigadier General, commanding the brigade that the 2nd was part of, and Captain John Doby Kennedy of Company E was promoted to Colonel.
+Their original Colonel, Joseph Brevard Kershaw, was soon promoted to Brigadier General, commanding the brigade that the 2nd was part of, and Captain John Doby Kennedy of Company E was promoted to Colonel.
 They fought at Williamsburg and Yorktown, and eventually at the Seven Days Battles.
 Once the federal Army of the Potomac was defeated, the Army of Northern Virginia went to Northern Virginia and fought at the Second Battle of Manassas.
 Kershaw's Brigade, and the 2nd South Carolina, missed the battle as they were on detached duty; but they rejoined the main army in time for the first invasion of the north.